Trouv/bevy_pipe_affect/README.md

 All mutability can be _piped out_ of your code.

 ## Development
-`bevy_pipe_affect` is unreleased.
+`bevy_pipe_affect` is nearing release.
-A set of effects is planned for the initial release.
+The initial set of effects and utilities have been created.
-These are listed in [mvp-effects](mvp-effects.md).
+See #47 for the remainder of the planned work before the initial release.

 ## License